iou90/secret-dispatcher/README.md

 # secret-dispatcher action

-This action dispatch secret to repos/orgs.
+This action dispatch secret to repos/orgs (the feature contains in paid github plans).

 ## Inputs